SAP/data-attribute-recommendation-python-sdk/docs/source/index.rst

 - Easy to use
 - High-level flows on top of the basic Data Attribute Recommendation APIs
 - Fully type annotated for great autocomplete experience
-- Supports Python 3.5 up to 3.8
+- Supports Python 3.6 up to 3.8 (3.5 will be removed in an upcoming release)

 Release Notes
 -------------